Darshana Ashoka Kumara

-Darshana Ashoka Kumara is a Sri Lankan journalist as well as a book writer.
-Darshana is News Editor (English) of Independent Television Network, Sri Lanka.
+Darshana Ashoka Kumara is a Sri Lankan academic as well as a book author.
+Darshana used to be the News Editor (English) of Independent Television Network, Sri Lanka.

 Darshana used to be a full-time journalist to the Sri Lanka Broadcasting Corporation and a freelancer to Ceylon Today.
-He has showcased multi-talents, being lyricist and composer in addition to his profession.
+He is also a lyricist and composer.
 Darshana has launched 5 books so far in journalism and media studies.
 His latest book titled Thorathuruwalata Hadawathak presents a critique on the modern-day media practice at the global scale.

 He is a fellow of the South Asia Climate Change Award (SACCA) and Asia Journalism Fellowship, Singapore.
 He is a computer science graduate of the Sri Jayawardhanapura University and obtained his MA degrees from the Kelaniya University in Mass Communication and Sinhala.
-Darshana has been awarded with a PhD in Philosophy from the University of Peradeniya.
+Darshana has been awarded with a PhD in philosophy from the University of Peradeniya.